 Hot spots on dogs are also referred to as acute moist dermatitis.
 They most often appear on a dog's head, chest or hind end.
-There are many reasons that these lesions form, so it's important that all pet owners know how to treat hot spots on a dog.
+There are many reasons why these lesions form, so it's important that all pet owners know how to treat hot spots on a dog.

-When your dog chews insistently at the same spot, that moisture can cause a hot spot.
-The hot spot will be itchy, resulting in more chewing, and the issue will quickly spread.
+The moisture from a dog's saliva that's left behind festers on the skin and in the dog's fur, and subsequently that moisture can cause a hot spot on the dog.
+The hot spot will become itchy, resulting in even more chewing, and the issue will quickly spread.

 It's a vicious cycle.